bholeneha/Text_Classification/README.md

 ### Overview
 <little bit about topic modelling>

+### Questions We Hope To Answer
+Whether machine learning provides a sufficient accuracy level for predicting topic classification on unseen text.

 ### Purpose
-Perform text classification on email data and categorize data into four categaries; crime, politics, entertainment and science.
+Perform text classification on email data and categorize data into four categories; crime, politics, entertainment and science.
 This problem falls under "Topic Modelling".

 ## TEAM